lake-wg/edhoc/draft-ietf-lake-edhoc.md

 #### PRK_4e3m

-The pseudo-random key PRK_4e3m is derived as follows:
+The pseudorandom key PRK_4e3m is derived as follows:

 If the Initiator authenticates with a static Diffie-Hellman key, then PRK_4e3m = Extract( SALT_4e3m, G_IY ), where